Thomas-Dulin/portfolio_jedha/Speed_dating/README.md

-# Speed Dating - How to Get a Second Date?
+# Speed dating - How to get a second date?

 ## Overview and objectives